mkiyani/CrudTest/README.md

 * Visual Studio 2019 16.3.0 Preview 2.0
 * ASP.NET Core 3.0 Preview 8
 * SQL Server 2017
+* Docker Desktop

+## Docker-compose up
+* if you want to see this example running, you can just type docker-compose up from solution directory.

 ## How to run the project